Teen Drug Abuse

 Drug Abuse Facts

-- Symptoms of substance abuse include tolerance to a substance, increased need to use more of the substance for a longer period of time, withdrawal episodes, and difficulties handling life issues due to the substance use.
+- Symptoms of SUD include tolerance to a substance, increased need to use more of the substance for a longer period of time, withdrawal episodes, and difficulties handling life issues due to the substance use.

-- Substance abuse is a disease that varies based on the individual, one's family, one's genetics, and social factors.
+- SUD is a disease that varies based on the individual, one's family, one's genetics, and social factors.

-- Substance abuse treatment is based on the stage of the addiction, including onset of the abuse, managing risk factors, and type of treatment needed.
+- SUD treatment is based on the stage of the addiction, including onset of the abuse, managing risk factors, and type of treatment needed.

 Teens use the same substances as adults, though they use some at higher or lower rates due to having increased access to some substances and limited access to others.
 Common categories of substances abused by teenagers include the following:

 - Anabolic steroids, known as "juice or roids"

 - Bath salts, known as "bloom, cloud nine, scarface, vanilla sky, white lightning"